 Player Attendance at Evaluations – it is strongly encouraged that PMLA players attend all the evaluations sessions.
 To be eligible to play for the division’s top teams players must attend at least 50% of the evaluation sessions.
-If a player is not able to meet this criteria, written notice is to be provided, in advance, to the PMLA Coaching Coordinator and the Division Manager for the player’s age group.
-The first alternative will be to evaluate the player during winter Rust Removal sessions.
-If that is not possible, the process for late additions and missed evaluations will be followed.
+If a player is not able to meet this criteria, written notice is to be provided, in advance, to the Division Manager for the player’s age group.
+The first alternative will be to evaluate the player during Development sessions.
+If that is not possible the process for late additions and missed evaluations will be followed.

 Notification of Team Assignments

 A formal email will be sent indicting team placement on the same calendar day for all divisions.